Herbal Remedies for Milk Supply

 Capsules: 1 to 2 500 mg capsules, 2 times per day

-Other herbal treatments that have been used to increase milk supply are:
+Other herbal treatments that have been used, but may or may not work to increase milk supply are:

 Food that may help increase milk supply: